-State Farm was another two-time Bankrate Award winner, scoring the prize for best term life insurance, thanks to its top-notch customer service and accessibility tools.
+State Farm was another two-time Bankrate Award winner, scoring the prize for best term life insurance in 2022 and 2023, thanks to its top-notch customer service and accessibility tools.
 As one of the top life insurance companies, State Farm also received the highest customer satisfaction score from J.D.
 Power.

 State Farm offers accessibility tools including a 24/7 customer helpline, easy-to-use mobile app, online portal and more than 19,000 exclusive local agents across the U.S. With an A++ (Superior) rating from AM Best, State Farm has a history of financial stability.
 The carrier offers a variety of term life insurance options as well as whole, universal and variable universal options.

 Learn more: State Farm Insurance review

 No medical exams required for some policies